 What Bloomberg Market Concepts?

-- Bloomberg Market Concept is fast-paced e-learning course by Bloomberg that can be completed within a week and the participants are awarded with a certificate of completion at the end of the course.
+- Bloomberg Market Concept is a fast-paced e-learning course by Bloomberg completed within a week, and the participants are awarded a certificate of completion at the end.

-- This course primarily includes 8 hours of video tutorials which utilize Bloomberg data, indices, analytics and news stories to impart knowledge of market essentials to the participants.
+- This course primarily includes 8 hours of video tutorials that utilize Bloomberg data, indices, analytics, and news stories to impart market essentials to the participants.

-- The course material is divided into 4 modules dedicated to specific market sectors and participants are presented with 120 assessment questions throughout the modules.
+- The course material is divided into four modules dedicated to specific market sectors, and participants are presented with 120 assessment questions throughout the modules.

-- Another major attraction of the course is that it introduces participants to the Bloomberg Terminal, which is often employed by financial services firms for displaying, reading and interpreting financial data of various types.
+- Another major attraction of the course is that it introduces participants to the Bloomberg Terminal, which financial services firms often employ for displaying, reading, and interpreting financial data of various types.

 Bloomberg Market Concept E-Learning Format

 What makes this course so popular and easy to administer is the kind of flexibility it offers.
-One can could take it up and complete it through a Bloomberg Terminal at university campus, do it along with multitasking at work or simply take time to complete the course at home.
-However, it is strongly recommended to not take the course lightly and devote enough time to go through the contents and master them to be able to take full advantage in terms of acquiring useful knowledge, skills and capabilities.
+One can pursue and complete it through a Bloomberg Terminal at the university campus by multitasking at work or taking time to complete the course at home.
+However, it is strongly recommended not to take the procedure delicately and devote time to analyze the contents and master them to take full advantage of acquiring useful knowledge, skills, and capabilities.

-You should have access to flash to be able to view the online content.
-It would be best to utilize a PC or laptop for the purpose instead of relying on a tablet or smartphone for the purpose.
-The learning material in the form of videos is also not typical in the sense that a person writes on the blackboard and explains the concepts.
-Instead, case studies, Bloomberg data, analytics, indices and news stories are utilized to present the concepts and their application in an interesting manner.
-Pimm Fox and Monica Bertran of Bloomberg Institute act as video narrators in an effort to make it easier for participants to understand the content better and grasp the concepts without much difficulty.
+You can access flash to view the online content.
+However, it is favorable to utilize a PC or laptop rather than a tablet or smartphone.
+Moreover, the learning material in videos is unconventional in that they explain while writing on the blackboard and illustrate the concepts.
+Instead, they utilize case studies, Bloomberg data, analytics, indices, and news stories to present the ideas and applications.
+Additionally, Pimm Fox and Monica Bertran of Bloomberg Institute are video narrators to make it easier for participants that understand and grasp the content and their concepts effortlessly.

-Why Real-World Case Studies are Utilized in BMC?
+Why is Real-World Case Studies Utilized in BMC?

-One might wonder why Bloomberg has relied on real-world case studies to illustrate the concepts presented in this course.
-One of the primary reasons has been perhaps to make it more engaging and relevant to the participants and when they study real-life significant events like the Great Depression, Bretton-Woods and the more recent global meltdown, memorizing the concepts becomes that much easier in that context.
-Additionally, the knowledge of real-world scenarios can be of great help to participants while appearing for interviews.
+One might wonder why Bloomberg depends on real-world case studies to illustrate the concepts included in the course.
+One of the primary reasons has been to make it more engaging and relevant to the participants.
+When they study significant real-life events like the Great Depression, Bretton-Woods, and the more recent global meltdown, memorizing the concepts becomes much easier in that context.
+Additionally, the knowledge of real-world scenarios can also help participants while appearing for interviews.